elmtree-askmo/cloudcannon-app/content/learn/biology/why-is-dna-considered-the-genetic-material.md

 score: -1.0
 related_article1:
     id: 167827
+    title: >-
-    title: What are the primary types and functions of biological macromolecules?
+        What are the primary types and functions of biological macromolecules?
     subject: Biology
     url: /learn/biology/questions/what-are-the-primary-types-and-functions-of-biological-macromolecules
 related_article2:
-    id: 167810
+    id: 167823
+    title: >-
-    title: What roles do chromosomes and chromatin play in genetic material organization?
+        How do prokaryotic cells differ from eukaryotic cells in terms of genetic material organization?
     subject: Biology
-    url: /learn/biology/questions/what-roles-do-chromosomes-and-chromatin-play-in-genetic-material-organization
+    url: /learn/biology/questions/how-do-prokaryotic-cells-differ-from-eukaryotic-cells-in-terms-of-genetic-material-organization
 related_article3:
-    id: 167819
+    id: 167828
-    title: What is differential gene expression and why is it important?
+    title: >-
+        How do mitosis and meiosis differ in terms of genetic outcomes?
     subject: Biology
-    url: /learn/biology/questions/what-is-differential-gene-expression-and-why-is-it-important
+    url: /learn/biology/questions/how-do-mitosis-and-meiosis-differ-in-terms-of-genetic-outcomes
 related_article4:
+    id: 167826
+    title: >-
+        How do mutations contribute to evolutionary changes?
+    subject: Biology
+    url: /learn/biology/questions/how-do-mutations-contribute-to-evolutionary-changes
+related_article5:
     id: 167823
+    title: >-
-    title: How do prokaryotic cells differ from eukaryotic cells in terms of genetic material organization?
+        How do prokaryotic cells differ from eukaryotic cells in terms of genetic material organization?
     subject: Biology
     url: /learn/biology/questions/how-do-prokaryotic-cells-differ-from-eukaryotic-cells-in-terms-of-genetic-material-organization
-related_article5:
-    id: 167822
-    title: What are the basic structural components of prokaryotic cells?
-    subject: Biology
-    url: /learn/biology/questions/what-are-the-basic-structural-components-of-prokaryotic-cells
 ---

 &nbsp;